AdobeDocs/genstudio.en/help/user-guide/guidelines/brand-validation.md

 1. After making necessary revisions, click **[!UICONTROL Re-check]** to validate your changes and ensure they are more closely aligned with your brand identity.

    The brand validation process will run again.
-If the fragment/guideline passes validation a green checkmark appears for that fragment in the _Brand validation panel_.
+If the fragment/guideline passes validation, a green checkmark appears for that fragment in the _Brand validation panel_.
 The percentage in the _Brand guideline check_ icon for the revised variant also shows your progress.

 1. Continue revising fragments to ensure the entire variant passes brand validation.